-“He thinks your just saying hello” said Jeremy.
-But fortunately the sailor was smarter than that, because very soon after the yacht started lower a life raft down the side.
-“Thank Goodness, We’re saved” said Jemima.
+“He thinks you’re just saying hello” said Jeremy.
+But fortunately the sailor was smarter than that, because very soon after, the yacht started to lower a life raft down the side.
+“Thank goodness we’re saved” said Jemima.
 But when Jeremy and Jemima stood up in their little boat, it tipped over and both of them fell into the sea.
 A sailor dived off the life raft and swam over to help them.
 It was a bit of a struggle, but both children were hauled spluttering and shaking up onto the raft.
 One of the sailors said in a foreign accent:

 “Well kids.
 Would you like a ride back to the beach, or would you like to see on board our ship first?”

 But Jeremy said: “Oh can we see the ship?
 Please please can we see the ship?”